Implicit representations of codimension-2 submanifolds and their prequantum structure: Prequantum structure

+We have shown that the fiberation $\Pi:(\cF_\cO,\Theta)\to(\cO,\omega^{\rm MW})$ is a formal prequantization \ie, $d\Theta=\Pi^*\omega^{\rm MW}$ (\autoref{th:quantum_potetial}).
 Building on this, we now construct a prequantum bundle as a quotient bundle of $\cF_\cO$, equipped with a connection form whose curvature form recovers the MW symplectic form on $\cO$.
-This framework enables us to define a unique horizontal lift in $\cF_\cO$ over a path in $\cO$.